rdoEdoa/urop/README.md

 For FINN, it is necessary to have the `.onnx` model file.
 To obtain it, run the corresponding script:

-1) Set in `CHECKPOINT_PATH` the correct path to checkpoint to export, including its name.
+1) Set in `CHECKPOINT_PATH` the correct path to the checkpoint to export, including its name.
 2) Set in `ONNX_EXPORT_PATH` the path and the name of the model to export; it needs to have the correct file extension `.onnx`.
 3) Run the script: